 State Records by Weight

 View records and information on qualifying from the

-State Released Records by Length & Master Angler Awards Program
+State Records by Length

-Due to statewide demand for a fishing recognition program, the Master Angler Program was initiated.
-This program has both a kept fish category and a released fish category.
-There are 26 species categories recognized in this program, and there can be more than one master angler award given in each category every year.
-See the Master Angler Program for more information.
+Due to statewide demand for a fishing recognition program, the Master Angler program was initiated.
+There are 43 categories of species recognized in this program, and there can be more than one master angler award given in each category every year.